prasrahul/Scrapy-Projects/README.md

 # Scrapy-Projects
-This repository contains projects related to web scrapying The tools i have used for web scraping are scrapy, selenium and splash
+This repository contains projects related to web scraping The tools i have used for web scraping are scrapy, selenium and splash